nucypher/nucypher/docs/source/guides/network_node/staking_guide.rst

 *********************

 Requests for account management, and signing will be directed at clef, with a 10 second timeout.
-Be alert for user-interactive requests from the clef CLI.
+Be alert for user-interactive requests and confirmations from the clef CLI.

 Initialize a new stakeholder